banmoy/starrocks-docs.zh-cn/loading/Spark-connector-starrocks.md

         .option("sep", ",")
         .schema(schema)
         .format("csv")
-        // replace it with you path to the directory "csv-data" .load("/path/to/csv-data")
+        // replace it with your path to the directory "csv-data" .load("/path/to/csv-data")
      )